-Using Squarespace as a Linktree alternative
+Using Squarespace as a Linktree Alternative

 Do you have a Linktree page?
 If you do, then you know that link in bio pages are a great way to share all your important links—whether it’s your latest blog post, a special offer, or your online store—through a single, easy-to-access page.